bilbilaki/code_forge/README.md

     }
   }
   ```
-  Then use a `FutureBuilder` to initialize the LSP configuration and pass it to the `CodeForge` widget:
+  Then use a `FutureBuilder` to initialize the LSP configuration and pass it to the `CodeForgeController` widget:
 ```dart
   @override
   Widget build(BuildContext context) {